-COLLEGE SUPERVISOR'S CALENDAR/CHECKLIST, 2019
+COLLEGE SUPERVISOR'S CALENDAR/CHECKLIST, 2023

-July

-□ By July 22 - Send introductory e-mail to cooperating teacher(s).

-August

-- □ August 8 Orientation meeting, 4:00-6:00 p.m. in the Koinonia Room, CC 300. - □ August 26 Receive Journal 1 (page 28). - □ By the end of the month, make contact with your preservice teacher(s) to arrange the first observation.

-September

-- □ September 2 Response to Journal 1 due. - □ September 16-27 Initiate midterm three-way conference between cooperating teacher, college supervisor and preservice teacher.
-(Midterm will vary depending on school corporations' start dates.) - September 27 Midterm evaluations due You'll receive an email prompt with the appropriate forms to complete and return via email. - □ September 30 Receive Journal 2 (page 28). - □ Complete Observation Visits #1 & #2 Prior to your visit, request lesson plan from preservice teacher.
-During your visit, check in with cooperating teacher and check candidate's daily lesson plans.
-Following your visit, receive and grade the candidate's lesson plan, complete with data and reflection.
+July By July 18 - Send introductory email to cooperating teacher(s).
+August 10 - Orientation meeting, Church Chapel room CC 300 (Koinonia), 4:00-6:00 p.m.
+August 28 - Receive Journal 1 (page 26).
+By the end of the month, contact your preservice teacher(s) to arrange the first observation.
+Septen nber September 5 - Respond to journal #1 by this date.
+September 25-29 - Initiate midterm three-way conference between cooperating teacher, college supervisor and preservice teacher.
+(Midterm will vary depending on school corporations' start dates.)
+Octobe er er October 2 - Receive Journal 2 (page 26).
+October 9 - Respond to journal #2 by this date.
+Check in with candidates on the following: Are they on track with their SSTL?

-October

-- $\Box \quad \text{October 7} \text{Response to Journal 2 due.}$ - □ Check in with candidates on the following: Are they on track with their SSTL?
 Are they receiving feedback from their cooperating teacher?
-Are they documenting activities in their Mahara portfolios? - Plan at least one observation of an SSTL lesson and document target students' responses to instruction.
-Your documentation of target students' responses to instruction becomes important data for the written SSTL. - □ Complete Observation Visits #3 & #4 Prior to your visit, request lesson plan from preservice teacher.
-During your visit, check in with cooperating teacher and check candidate's daily lesson plans.
-Following your visit, receive and grade the candidate's lesson plan, complete with data and reflection.
+Are they documenting activities in their Mahara portfolios? o Plan at least one observation of an SSTL lesson and document target students' responses to instruction.
+Your documentation of target students' responses to instruction becomes essential data for the written SSTL.
+Noven nber November 1-10 - Meet with cooperating teacher to collaboratively evaluate the candidate.

-November

-- □ November 11-15 Meet with cooperating teacher to collaboratively evaluate the candidate.
 This can happen immediately following observation 4.
 Submit the final evaluation to the education administrative assistant.
-If a candidate does not meet target performance, schedule a meeting with the Director of Elementary or Secondary Education to begin drafting a remediation plan. - □ November 11-15 After completing the final evaluation, schedule a time for the student teacher to come to your office and review the evaluation. - November 15 Last day of student teaching.
+If a candidate does not meet target performance, schedule a meeting with the Director of Elementary or Secondary Education to begin drafting a remediation plan.
+November 1-10 - After completing the final evaluation, schedule a time for the student teacher to come to your office and review the evaluation.
+November 10 - Last day of student teaching.
 Make sure all observation forms are submitted to the Teacher Education Office.
-You'll receive a link to the online exit survey for college supervisors. - November 15 Write thank you notes for cooperating teachers and give them to the education department to be sent with the teachers' checks. - □ November 15 Receive Journal 3 (page 28); return ASAP - □ November 22 By this date, write a reference letter on GC letterhead for the candidate's placement file and give to the education department administrative assistant. - □ November 25 Read SSTL, Gathering Rooms CC 141-144, 4:00-7:00 p.m.
+You'll receive a link to the online exit survey for college supervisors. u e //